One Day in Mostar: How to See the Best of Mostar (Bosnia)

 Finally, the Muslibegovic House is of special interest, because it’s a hotel/museum!
 You can actually stay in this traditional house, and the owners will give you a tour.

 📍 See the city’s colorful street art — Although Mostar is famous for its historical tourist attractions, it’s also a popular city to see something a little more modern: street art!
 Keep your eyes peeled for colorful murals, graffiti, and local art, which is concentrated near the Sniper Tower, Bulevar, and Alekse Šantića street.
-There’s also a street art festival every year, and you can check out their convenient map of street art here.
+There’s also a street art festival every year.

 📍 Learn more about Mostar’s history at a museum… — Bosnia and Herzegovina had a tumultuous history in the 1990s, as it was the center of the Yugoslav Wars that saw thousands of people lose their homes, lives, and/or loved ones.
 Mostar is especially important, as it was one of the most heavily bombed of cities during the war.